satvik007/satvik007/README.md

 👯 I am open to offers or collaborations, if you are an early startup or working on a high impact project.

 📫 The best way to track my work is to follow me on Twitter or linkedin.
-The best way to get in touch is to DM me on Twitter (@realsatvik007) or email me at `satvikchoudhary[at]gmail[dot]com`.
+The best way to get in touch is to DM me on Twitter (@realsatvik007).

 📫 You can find me on: